Archive for November, 2007

 My friend’s wife enjoys material possessions, and not necessarily for the right reasons.
 She wants to buy expensive things not because she needs it, but because she sees them as status symbols and items that need to be possessed so they can better rival other couples.

 Recently his wife asked him to buy her a brand new large 42 inch plasma television.
-Now that’s a very big TV.
+Now that's a very big TV.
 However, since coming to this country from India only a few weeks since the marriage, she has yet to turn on or even watch any of the existing television sets in their house.
 Yet somehow she suddenly wants to acquire a premium, top of the line model.
 Her reason?
 Because everyone else in the neighborhood owns a nice large flat screen and so she wants one too.
 They currently already own three pre-existing CRT televisions sets.
-Neither of them have a history of watching much television to begin with and they don’t even have cable television service because they don’t use it.
-Her sudden impulse to want to own a large expensive flat screen television set was motivated by her discussions with other couples in their relatively affluent neighborhood.
-If she was a frequent television watcher I would understand and appreciate her desire for a brand spanking new set, but my friend has yet to even hear her express an interest in watching TV.
+Neither of them have a history of watching much television to begin with and they don't even have cable television service because they don't use it.
+Her sudden impulse to want to own a large expensive flat

 Get Organized and More Efficient By Going Paperless